BiswasAnanya/saucedemo-manual-testing/test-plan/testplan.md

 ## 5. Test Data

-SauceDemo provides predefined users with different behaviors.
+The System under Test (SUT) provides predefined users with different behaviors.
 These users will be used to validate both baseline functionality and user-specific conditions.

 | User                      | Purpose                            |
 | ------------------------- | ---------------------------------- |